Heaton Norris: Transport

 The former Manchester to Buxton Roman road, now the A6, passes through Heaton Norris.
 The M60 motorway passes to the south of the suburb; junction 1 serves Heaton Norris.

-A spur of the West Coast Main Line between London Euston and Manchester Piccadilly passes through the suburb, over the large brick-built Stockport Viaduct.
+A spur of the West Coast Main Line (WCML) between London Euston and Manchester Piccadilly passes through the suburb, over the large brick-built Stockport Viaduct.
 Heaton Norris railway station was a stop on the line, before it was closed in 1959.

-The Stockport, Timperley and Altrincham Junction Railway, operated by Cheshire Lines Committee, ran parallel the north bank of the river.
-This provided passenger services between Manchester, Liverpool, and until January 1967; freight services continued until 1983 when the line was closed.
+The Stockport, Timperley and Altrincham Junction Railway (ST&AJR), operated by Cheshire Lines Committee (CLC), ran parallel the north bank of the river.
+This provided passenger services between Manchester Central, Liverpool, and until January 1967; freight services continued until 1983 when the line was closed.

-The Stockport branch of the Ashton Canal terminated at Heaton Norris.
+The Stockport Branch Canal of the Ashton Canal terminated at Heaton Norris.

 Industry

-In 1820, William Nelstrop established his flour mill on Lancashire Hill.
+In 1820 miller and political figure William Nelstrop established his flour mill on Lancashire Hill.
 Nelstrops Albion Flour Mills were rebuilt on the same site in 1893 following a fire.
 The company is now one of Britain's largest independent flour millers.